What To Do in Paris' 12th Arrondissement

 Bois de Vincennes has a lot to offer if you need an escape from the city: A massive Château, a huge forest, and a zoo.
 If you happen to be floating around the area on a beautiful day, swing by Lake Daumesnil for a picnic in a paddle boat.
 It’s a delightfully peaceful and unique way to spend an hour or two.
 To learn more, click here.

 Want all of our favorite spots in the city, plus a full-day itinerary that balances culture, coffee, and calm?
-Grab our Guide+ for our three itineraries, plus access to exclusive audio walking tours with Le Walk, and literally hundreds of Paris recommendations.
+Grab our Guide+ for our three itineraries, plus access to exclusive audio walking tours, and literally hundreds of Paris recommendations.
 Oh, and did we mention its access for LIFE?
 Grab our Guide here!